 500 species - Number of North American species that have disappeared in the last 400 years.

+15,589 - Total number of species facing extinction worldwide in 2008.
 Threatened species include one in three amphibians, half of freshwater turtles, one in eight birds, and one in four mammals.